 Currently, India is the only country that has a separate code, which means that importing lab-grown as diamonds is a crime.
 There is a drive to implement this internationally, and I urge you to demand this in your local market.

-Demand: Expect a rise in rough diamond demand in the first quarter of 2018.
+Demand: Expect a growth in rough diamond demand in the first quarter of 2018.
 Demand in January is already high.
 This will run until diamond polishers hit another bad spot.

 Data: To further evolve, we need a better understanding of the market.
 That requires data (full disclosure: this is the area in which I operate).